 "It is the exercise I have done off and on my whole life.
 It just very gently gets you fit.
 Two weeks of doing that and you think: 'Yeah, I could go to the gym now'."

 What is the Helen Mirren workout?

 XBX stands for "ten basic exercises".
 Created by the Canadian military in the 1950s for personnel stationed on bases with no gym, the concept was laid out in several now-discontinued pamphlets, which are difficult to get hold of.
 However, there's no need to go hunting for the information: we've got the classic beginner's workout for you right here.

-The exercises feature classic bodyweight exercises such as push-ups, arm circles, running on the spot, high jumps, sit-ups and more, as outlined below.
+The exercises feature classic bodyweight exercises such as push-ups, high jumps, sit-ups and more, along with stretching exercises such as arm circles to ensure you maintain functional mobility.
 Designed to develop basic strength and flexibility, the pamphlet reads like an early version of a HIIT workout.

 As said in the interview above, Mirren uses these to keep fit and prepare her body for more intense periods of training in the gym.
 You can do the same, making this the ideal fitness plan to ease yourself back into activity in preparation for more strenuous exercise.

 The full list of exercises are below.
 The original plan has different timings for different difficulty levels, but the beginner level of the workout (illustrated in the video below) can be completed in just 12 minutes.